MarkE16/LiveCanvas/DOCKER_SETUP.md

 Open your web browser and navigate to `http://localhost:3000` to see the application running.

 ### Running in Development
-The example above runs the application in production mode.
+By default, the application runs in production mode.
 You can also run it by configurating the NODE_ENV variable to development.
 You can achieve this by passing the `--build-arg` flag when building the image, and then passing the `NODE_ENV` variable:
 ```bash
 docker build --build-arg NODE_ENV=development -t livecanvas .